Tequila & Sketching: A Study in Tradition

 There’s a reason I’m drawn to traditional tequila.

 It’s not just because I love the taste.
 It’s more about how traditional tequila is made.
-Brick ovens.
-Stone wheels.
-Agave and a natural fermentation.
-The best tequila takes time and care - there are no shortcuts.
-It’s a process that intentionally ignores efficiency to preserve the essence of the product.
+Brick ovens, stone wheels, agave, and natural fermentation.
+The best tequila takes time and care—there are no shortcuts.
+This process intentionally ignores efficiency to preserve the essence of the product.

 So, what does this have to do with my art or hand-drawn illustrations?
 It’s the traditional, historical process that closely mirrors how I approach place-based, hand-drawn art.